pma/slate/source/index.md

 ### Validating the Signature

-To validate the signature, simply calculate the expected signature using `HMAC-SHA-256(key, token)`, where key is your API Key, and compare it to the signature in the request.
+To validate the signature, simply calculate the expected signature using `HMAC-SHA-256`, compare it to the signature in the request and reject the data if they are different.